22388o/truestamp-js/README.md

 There are simple working examples of the usage of this library in the [/examples](/examples) directory.
 Checkout the [README.md](examples/README.md) for usage instructions.

+## Development & Release

+Pushes and pull requests to the `main` branch will be automatically tested and pushed to npmjs.org using Github Actions.
+Only passing tests will result in a new release.

+Commit messages with leading `BREAKING CHANGE` will result in major version bump.

+Commit messages with leading `feat` or `feature` will result in minor version bump.

+All other commits will result in a patch version bump only.

 ## Thanks

 https://github.com/ilyamkin/dev-to-js